tsaunde123/nate-challenge/README.md

 Note: The container names you need are in the `docker-compose.yml` file.

-Note: The containers are reading from the host filesystem so editing files locally will propagate changes inside the contaner.
+Note: The containers are reading from the host filesystem so editing files locally will propagate changes inside the container.

 `docker-compose stop <container name>` stops a particular container.